 - Venus Next introduces Venus as a planet that cities can be constructed on, 49 new project cards, 5 new corporations, a new milestone and a new award.

 - Prelude includes 5 new corporations, 7 new project cards, and a new phase at the beginning of the game that allows you to improve your resource production or terraforming progress before your first turn.

 - Colonies includes 5 new corporations, 47 new project cards, and a new mechanic involving trading with colonies across the solar system.

-- Turmoil, alongside new corporations and project cards, introduces a new political dimension of the game that players must attempt to influence and play around.
+- Turmoil, alongside new corporations and project cards, introduces a new political dimension to the game that players must attempt to influence and play around.

-The game also had a Card Game version called Terraforming Mars: Ares Expedition.
+The game also has a quicker-playing Card Game version called Terraforming Mars: Ares Expedition.

 The game contains examples of following tropes: